 We take most major medical insurances, call our office for more information.

 No. Newer technology has allowed us to get more accurate readings of internal eye pressure to evaluate and manage glaucoma.
 Dr. McCulley will still test your eye pressure for glaucoma but will not use the "puff of air" test.

 Dr. McCulley will carefully evaluate your internal and external eye health, including a check for glaucoma, cataracts, and eye problems associated with systemic diseases such as diabetes and high blood pressure.
+We also have the newest technology in taking a scan of your retina, which gives us vital information about early eye disease.
+This scan is included in your eye exam for no additional charge.
 A vision assessment will determine if there is a need for eyewear or if you are a candidate for contact lenses.

 No. A contact lens prescription requires additional measurements taken by the doctor during the fitting.
 Cost of the Contact Lens Fitting varies by the complexity of the prescription, and includes trial contact lenses, training on how to put in and take out contact lenses if you are a new wearer, and a follow up exam if necessary.

 Absolutely.
 It is important to have glasses with a current prescription to use when you are not wearing your contacts.
 In the event of an eye infection, a lengthy airline flight, or the need to get up in the middle of the night, such as parents of a newborn, it is key to maintain an up-to-date eyewear prescription.

 Unless Dr. McCulley has told you it is alright to sleep in your brand of contact lenses, it is usually unhealthy to wear contacts overnight.
 There are brands that allow better oxygen breathability through the lens and may be able to be worn overnight.
 Ask Dr. McCulley about these contact lenses if you are interested in overnight lens wear.